aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/ranges/get/get-cells-data-based-on-named-range/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Ranges/GetWorksheetCellsRangeValue) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

-You can use the cURL command‑line tool to call Aspose.Cells web services easily.
+Use the cURL command‑line tool to call Aspose.Cells web services easily.
 The example below demonstrates how to request cell values from a named range.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}